LittleKingsguard/Eternity-Core/CharacterOptions/Soul/Universal/Spirits/Divine/Traits/CultMastery.md

 The Divine uses their Organization as their Persistence Ability, as they can sustain themselves with the energies and Anima drawn from the worship of their followers.
+The Spark will quickly burn itself out if deprived of faith, however, and if starved by the destruction or disillusionment of their cult, they will cease to be a Divine, reentering the Story with a different Soul, usually one or more Tiers weaker.